 Why your doctor does an HPV test

 If you are under age 30 and your Pap test shows that abnormal cells may be present, your doctor may do a human papillomavirus (HPV) test.
 This test looks at the abnormal cells to see if HPV is present.
-Some types of HPV increase the risk of cervical cancer.
-The HPV test can be used along with the Pap test, and the two tests together are preferred for women 30 and older, the age group most likely to develop cervical cancer.
-This simply means that rather than doing the HPV as a follow-up test, your provider may do the Pap test and the HPV test at the same time.
+Some types of HPV increase the risk of cervical dysplasia or cancer.
+The HPV test can be used along with the Pap test, and the 2 tests together are preferred for women 30 and older, the age group most likely to develop cervical cancer.
+This simply means that rather than doing the HPV as a follow-up test, your health care provider may do the Pap test and the HPV test at the same time.

 How your doctor uses a colposcopy

 If your doctor finds something suspicious during the pelvic exam or Pap test, he or she may decide to do a colposcopy.
 This test helps pinpoint abnormal areas in the cervix.
 This procedure can be done in a doctor's office.
 You lie in the same position as for a pelvic exam, on your back with your knees up and feet in stirrups.
 The doctor inserts a tool called a speculum to widen your vagina.
-The doctor or nurse puts a vinegar-like solution (3 to 5 percent acetic acid) on your cervix.
+The doctor or nurse puts a vinegar-like solution (3% to 5% acetic acid) on your cervix.
 This helps highlight abnormal areas.
 Next, the doctor places a special microscope called a colposcope at the opening of your vagina to magnify the surface of the cervix up to 40 times its normal size.

 You may have a biopsy during a colposcopy.
 This involves removing tissue to be examined under a microscope.
 It may pinch some.
 It may also cause some bleeding or other discharge.
 The area usually heals quickly.
 Some women also feel some pain similar to menstrual cramps.
 Your doctor can suggest medicine that will help relieve your pain.